naomibaes/naomibaes.github.io/content/resources/psychology_corpus/index.md

   - DATASETS.
 Academic Psychology corpus.
 ---

-The psychology corpus contains 871,340 abstracts from 875 psychology journals, with a total of 144,366,128 words ranging from 1930 to 2019, sourced from E-Research and PubMed databases.
+The psychology corpus contains 871,340 abstracts from 875 psychology journals, with a total of 144,366,128 words, sourced from E-Research and PubMed databases (1930-2019).

 <!--more-->